SonarSource/sonarqube/README.md

 * Install Maven 3.0.5 or greater
 * Execute `build.sh`.
 ZIP file of application is generated into sonar-application/target/

-### Edit Ruby Code

-The development mode is used to edit Ruby on Rails code.
-The application is automatically reloaded when Ruby files are saved.
-It avoids restarting the server.
-Changes are reloaded on the fly.
-Execute one of the following commands from the sonar-server/ directory to start server:

-    # for embedded database
-    server/sonar-web/h2-start.sh

-    # or for other dbs
-    server/sonar-web/mysql-start.sh
-    server/sonar-web/postgresql-start.sh

-Then Ruby code can be directly edited from sonar-server/src/main/webapp/WEB-INF/app.

 ### Debug Maven Analysis

 Debug Maven analysis by executing `mvnDebug sonar:sonar`.
 Then attach your IDE to the remote process (the listening port is 8000).